bhrutledge/exploring-venv/slides.md

 ???

-- At work, we use Django 1.8, my band's website uses 1.11
+- At work, we use Django 1.8, but I maintain my band's website uses 1.11
 - Allows me to develop both on the same laptop
-- System Python might rely on an older version of a library, and you want to use the newer one
+- System Python might rely on an older version of a package, and you want to use the newer one
+- Installing the newer version might break OS tools that depend on the old package
-- Don't touch system Python
+- Keep system Python clean

 --